 My little girl just turned two and I can hardly believe it.
-She’s just starting to enter the stage where she likes dolls and babies.
-I made her this Scrapbook Paper Doll House and wow was it a hit!
+She’s just starting to enter the stage where she likes dolls and babies… although I think she actually just likes “prepping to play” with dolls and babies, not really playing with them.
+I made her this Scrapbook Paper Doll House and it was a hit!
 I’m excited to share how I did it with you.

 This post may include affiliate links.
 See my full disclosure.

 The first step is a bit tedious.
 All areas of the doll house that will be covered with scrapbook paper, need to be measured and replicated in regular ole’ white paper.
 This takes a long time, but it will save you ruining or bending your lovely scrapbook paper.
 See my example below of the front face of the house in regular paper.
 (And when I say a long time, this entire project took me just an evening, so it won’t take forevvvva long.)

 Then, I applied one thin layer of Mod Podge on the doll house and then a thin layer on the backside of my scrapbook paper.
 This makes the paper adhere perfectly to the house.